 - Questions and answers following the initial experience of the pilot project

-In parallel to EMA’s adaptive pathways pilot project, the Innovative Medicines Initiative (IMI) runs ADAPT-SMART, a project investigating the conceptual framework that could be used in adaptive pathways, including tools and methodologies.
+In parallel to EMA’s adaptive pathways project, the Innovative Medicines Initiative (IMI) runs ADAPT-SMART, a project investigating the conceptual framework that could be used in adaptive pathways, including tools and methodologies.

 The IMI is a European public-private collaboration bringing together 32 participants for which EMA is the scientific leader.